-Light Painting Photography is a unique and very complex type of photography that utilizes long exposures with specially modified LED lights.
-Joannie & I also add lighting from high speed strobe lights too.
-The goal is to create a series of images of a stationary subject at one location illuminated from many different angles.
+Light Painting Photography is a unique and complex type of photography.
+It utilizes long exposures with specially modified LED lights.
+Joannie & I also add lighting from high-speed strobe lights as well.
+The goal is to create a series of images of a stationary subject lit from different angles.

-Many items can be successfully light painted.
-The subjects that really stand out in light paintings are, cars, motorcycles, fire trucks, airplanes, food, buildings, machinery, both large and small, and tiny items like jewelry.
+Subjects that really stand out in light painted photos are cars, motorcycles, fire trucks, airplanes.
+Also food, buildings, machinery, and tiny items like jewelry.

 Joannie and I have taken light painting photography to the next level.
 We’re creating most of our light painted photographs with people in the image!
-The subject that we’ve really excelled at in recent months is creating light painting photography at weddings.
+The subject that we’ve really excelled at is creating light painting photos at weddings.

 Why weddings?
-Well, wedding photography has always been one of our photographic specialties.
-We have always strived to be on the cutting edge in our wedding photography, it keeps us fresh and excited about what we’re creating for our couples.
+Well, wedding photography has always been one of our main photographic specialties.
+We have always strived to be on the cutting edge with our wedding photos.
+It keeps our work fresh and exciting.

-Light Painting Photography at a Grand View Lodge Destination Wedding
+Light Painting Wedding Photography at a Grand View Lodge Destination Wedding

-We created our very first wedding photography light painting in July, 2016.
-It was at Luke and Ashley’s destination wedding at the historic Grand View Lodge in Nisswa, MN.
-The location for what turned out to be our very first light painted wedding photograph was at a pretty waterfall in front of the Glacial Waters Spa.
+We created our very first wedding photography light painting in July of 2016.
+It was at Luke and Ashley’s stunning Grand View Lodge destination wedding in Nisswa, MN.
+Their light painted wedding photograph was created at the pretty waterfall in front of the Glacial Waters Spa.

-It was after sunset, and we set up the tripod in the dark, using a cell phone light to assist us in locking focus on Luke and Ashley.
-After we captured the images we needed of them, they left to return to their dance.
-Then I ran around and lit the pond, rocks and trees with one of our strobes with Joannie firing the camera.
-Back in the studio, I would combine all of the exposures into one light painted wedding photograph.
+We set up the tripod in the dark, using a cell phone light to assist us in locking focus on Luke and Ashley.
+After we captured the images we needed of them, they returned to their wedding dance.
+Then I ran around and lit the pond, rocks, and trees with one of our strobes.
+The whole time Joannie triggered the camera.
+Back in the studio, I combined all of the exposures into one light painted wedding photograph.

 Once the subject has been placed, nothing is allowed to move until all of the exposures have been made.
-The resulting images, sometimes well over one hundred of them, are combined and painted into a single, unique image that highlights the subject in a way that is simply not possible with any other lighting style or technique.
-Light Painted Photographs almost take on an 3D appearance, they’re that cool.
+The resulting images, sometimes well over one hundred of them, are combined and painted into a single, unique image.
+This method highlights the subject in a way that is simply not possible with any other lighting technique.
+Light Painted Photographs almost take on a 3D appearance, they’re that cool.

-Joannie & I are part of very small, select group of photographers worldwide that employ this type of image creation in our photography.
+Joannie & I are part of a very small, select group of photographers worldwide that employ this type of image creation.
 I have been mentored by John Hartman, one of the finest light painting photographers in the world.
-We’ve totally caught “the light painting bug.”
+I’ve totally caught “the light painting bug”!

 We have done extensive Google searches for Light Painted Wedding Photography, Wedding Photographers Who Light Paint, Wedding Photography Light Painting, Light Painted Wedding Photos, and other search terms.
 To our knowledge as of 2016, Joannie and I are the only full scene light painting wedding photographers in the world.

 Our hope is to add it too other types of portraits as well.
-Recently, we’ve already done our first light painted engagement portraits, and I can easily see us creating light painted high school senior portraits, and maybe light painted family portraits in the future as well.
+Recently, we’ve already done our first light painted engagement portraits.
+I can easily see us creating light painted high school senior portraits too.
+And maybe light painted family portraits in the future as well.

 Virtually anything that is three dimensional can be light painted.
-A light painted image is a stunning piece of art that will be appreciated for generations to come.
+A light painted photograph is a stunning piece of art that will be appreciated for generations to come.

-We’re in the early stages of creating a dedicated website just for Light Painting Photography that can be found at: http://michaelandersonlightpainting.com
+We’re also in the early stages of creating a dedicated website just for Light Painting Photography that can be found at michaelandersonlightpainting.com.

 Light Painting Photography Q&A